 Stored muon beams have been proposed as the source of neutrinos at the Neutrino Factory and as the means to deliver multi-TeV lepton-antilepton collisions at the Muon Collider [1].
 In such facilities the tertiary muon beam occupies a large volume in phase space.
-To optimise the muon intensity, while maintaining a suitably small aperture in the muon-acceleration systems, requires that the muon-beam phase space is reduced (cooled) prior to acceleration.
+To optimize the muon intensity, while maintaining a suitably small aperture in the muon-acceleration systems, requires that the muon-beam phase space is reduced (cooled) prior to acceleration.
 The short muon lifetime makes traditional cooling techniques unacceptably inefficient when applied to muon beams.
 Ionization cooling, in which the muon beam is passed through material (an absorber) and subsequently accelerated, is the technique by which it is proposed to cool the beam [2,3].
-The MICE experiment has presented results demonstrating that ionization cooling works and is in agreement with current Monte Carlo Simulations [4].
+The MICE experiment has presented results demonstrating that ionization cooling works and is in agreement with current Monte Carlo simulations [4].

 The MICE experiment consists of an upstream beamline [5] to capture pions emitted from the titanium target [6], and focus the produced muons into a cooling channel.
 The cooling channel (Fig. 1) consists of 12 individually powered solenoid magnets, symmetrically placed up- and downstream of an absorber chamber which could be configured depending on the beam momentum and required beta-function.
-Upstream and downstream Particle ID (PID) detectors [7] are used to improve the reconstruction algorithms and reject pion and electron contamination within the beam.
-A range of absorbers were using during data taking including an empty drift space (No absorber), a 65mm Lithium Hydride Disk the (LiH) and a 221 Liquid Hydrogen vessel (LH2).
+Upstream and downstream particle ID (PID) detectors [7] are used to improve the reconstruction algorithms and reject pion and electron contamination within the beam.
+A range of absorbers were used during data-taking including an empty drift space (No absorber), a 65-mm lithium hydride disk (LiH) and a 22-liter liquid hydrogen vessel (LH2).